jmaasch/sanzo/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Beta testing.
-This package was beta tested by colleagues running macOS X and Ubuntu.
+This package was beta tested by colleagues running macOS X and Ubuntu 18.04.3 LTS.
 No problems were encountered.